cairo-robotics/cairo-lfd/README.md

 lfd_modeling - Package containing core libraries and scripts for generating keyframes based on kmeans clustering of trajectories (if so desired), modeling keyframes with Gaussian Mixture Models, ando building graph structure of keyframes representing learned skills and path evaluation results.

-lfd_processor_examples - Package containing executable scripts exemplifying some lfd_processor capabilities.
+lfd_experiments - Package containing executable scripts exemplifying some lfd_processor capabilities.

-lfd_processor - Package containing core libraries for building LFD environment, I/O, data processsing, and DTW alignment etc,.
+cairo_lfd - Package containing core libraries for building LFD environment, I/O, data processsing, and DTW alignment etc, as well as core functionality for generating keyframes based on kmeans clustering of trajectories (if so desired), modeling keyframes with Gaussian Mixture Models, ando building graph structure of keyframes representing learned skills and path evaluation results.

 ## Running lfd_processor_examples